prabin-acharya/dynt-ai-agents-platform/README.md

 ## 🤖 Agents

 The `/agents` directory contains the code for the agents.
-The agents are designed to perform specific tasks like categorizing transactions, inferring merchants.
+These agents perform tasks like categorizing transactions or inferring merchants.
 (Built with LangChain)

 ## 💬 Chat